Black color reactive dyes for digital textile printing: the difference between MCT and VS dyes

-To resolve common misconceptions about these dyes for once and for all, I will compare both dyes in this blog in terms of composition, deepness of black, sensitivity to processes and costs.
-In my explanation, I will refer to them as MCT and VS. To start with our comparison, let’s look at what MCT and VS are and what the main difference between both reactive dyes is.
+To resolve common misconceptions about these dyes for once and for all, this blog compares both dyes in this blog in terms of composition, deepness of black, sensitivity to processes and costs.
+We will refer to them as MCT and VS. To start with our comparison, let’s look at what MCT and VS are and what the main difference between both reactive dyes is.

 The chemical difference between MCT and VS

-Reactive dyeing is the most important method in coloring cellulosic fibres, like cotton or viscose.
+Reactive dyeing is the most common method in coloring cellulose fibers, like cotton or viscose.
 This makes the usage of reactive dyes very common in the digital textile printing industry.
 In the past, when dyes were first made, only vinyl sulfone was being used.
 Nowadays, the conventional side of printing has shifted mostly to MCT dyes, as they are less sensitive to variations in the process and show more vivid colors than the VS dyes.

-Before I explain why VS dyes were initially preferred for Black in digital textile printing, but companies now increasingly ask for MCT Deep Black, let’s look at what MCT dyes and VS dyes are and what differentiates them.
+Before explaining why VS dyes were initially preferred for Black in digital textile printing, but companies now increasingly ask for MCT Deep Black, let’s look at what MCT dyes and VS dyes are and what differentiates them.
 To understand the difference between VS and MCT, you need to understand the fixation process of these reactive dyes.
-Reactive dyes are called reactive because they contain a chromophore that chemically reacts to the specific groups of the fibre, creating a true covalent bond.
-Due to this covalent bond between fibre and dye molecule the reactive dyes actually have excellent fastnesses.
+Reactive dyes are called reactive because they contain a chromophore that chemically reacts to the specific groups of the fiber, creating a true covalent bond.
+Due to this covalent bond between fiber and dye molecule the reactive dyes can achieve excellent fastnesses.

 The reactive group that is attached to the chromophore is what differentiates MCT dyes and VS dyes chemically.
 The chromophore is determining the color.
 In MCT dyes, the adhesion to the cellulose is established by the reactive monochlorotriazine group, while in in VS dyes the reactive group is vinyl sulfone.